grafana/grafana/docs/sources/auth/okta.md

 ## Create an Okta application

 Before you can sign a user in, you need to create an Okta application.
-Start by signing in to the Okta Developer Console: log in to the Okta, go to Admin and then select *Developer Console* in the top menu.
+Start by signing in to the Okta Developer Console: log in to the [Okta portal](https://login.okta.com/), go to Admin and then select *Developer Console* in the top menu.
 Then create an application:

 1. Select Applications, then Add Application.
 Pick Web as the platform.
 Enter a name for your application (or leave the default value).